SystemsApproach/tcpcc/aqm.rst

 probability of a TCP restart, which is doubly painful for those high-bandwidth flows.

-.. _key-red:
-.. admonition:: Key Takeaway

-   Note that a fair amount of analysis has gone into setting the various RED parameters—for example, ``MaxThreshold``, ``MinThreshold``, ``MaxP`` and ``Weight``—all in the name of optimizing the power function (throughput-to-delay ratio).
+A fair amount of analysis has gone into setting the various RED parameters—for example, ``MaxThreshold``, ``MinThreshold``, ``MaxP`` and ``Weight``—all in the name of optimizing the power function (throughput-to-delay ratio).
 The performance of these parameters has also been confirmed through simulation, and the algorithm has been shown not to be overly sensitive to them.
 It is important to keep in mind, however, that all of this analysis and simulation hinges on a particular characterization of the network workload.
 The real contribution of RED is a mechanism by which the router can more accurately manage its queue length.
 Defining precisely what constitutes an optimal queue length depends on the traffic mix and is still a subject of research, with real information now being gathered from operational deployment of RED in the Internet.

 Consider the setting of the two thresholds, ``MinThreshold`` and ``MaxThreshold``.
 If the traffic is fairly bursty, then ``MinThreshold``